-Ruben Garrido-OterGroup Leader
+Ruben Garrido-OterGroup leader

 Ruben comes from Spain.
 He studied computer sciences and mathematics in Madrid and Berlin.
 He obtained his PhD in computational biology from the university of Dusseldorf in 2017.
-Since January 2017 he is a Group Leader at the MPIPZ.
+Since then, he is a Group Leader at the MPIPZ.
 He is interesting in studying complex microbial ecosystems using computational and experimental approaches.

 Jia comes from China, where he studied plant sciences and biotechnology with a minor in applied mathematics at the Jia Tong University of Shanghai.
 During his doctorate studies at the University of Manchester he used mathematical models to understand how plant cells make fate decisions under endoplasmic reticulum stress.
 His current project consists on designing and modelling the behaviour of synthetic phototrophic ecosystems using the model alga Chlamydomonas reinhardtii.

 José comes from Mexico and joined the lab in 2018.
 During his doctoral studies at the Technion - Israel Institute of Technology at Oded's Beja Lab he analyzed hundreds of metagenomes looking for viruses and interesting proteins.
-Now at the RGO group his research deals with the relationships within microalgae-bacterial communities, combining -omics and the expertise of the PSL department for microbiome-host interactions.
+Now, at the RGO group his research deals with the relationships within microalgae-bacterial communities, combining -omics and the expertise of the PSL department for microbiome-host interactions.

 Pengfan comes from China, where he studied genomics at BGI and the University of Chinese Academy of Sciences in Beijing.
 His current research focuses on the development of computational tools for the analysis of sequencing data from synthetic communities and ecosystems.